 https://performance.hrsa.gov/hab/RegLoginApp/Admin/Login.aspx.
-Enter your username and password, and click "Log In."
-If you have submitted the report in the past, you do not need to reregister in the system.

-If you are a new RSR system user, then you will need your agency's registration code to create a user name and password.
+Enter your user name and password, and click "Log In."
+If you have submitted the Provider Report in the past, you do not need to reregister in the system.
+If you are a new RSR system user, you will need your agency's registration code to create a user name and password.
 You will automatically be taken to the first page of your Provider Report.